Best Sci-Fi TV Shows on Netflix

-From Stranger Things, to Black Mirror and Archive 81, Netflix is a vault jam-packed with sci-fi greatness.
-It doesn't stop there, with an excellent international library that brings brilliant and unusual TV gems from all over the world, including German sci-fi gem Dark.
+Aside from Stranger Things and Black Mirror, Netflix is teeming with other incredible sci-fi TV shows.
+From its excellent international library, find brilliant and unusual TV gems from all over the world, including German sci-fi gem Dark.
+Or check out The OA, a wildly unique sci-fi thriller that'll keep you entertained for two seasons.

 Scroll down for the best Netflix originals and excellent international offerings.